dubhcait/prep/documentation/product-owner-guide.md

 These all add vital meat on the bone to any personas you design and help you understand your potential and existing users.

+**Ideally have another person taking notes** - Quotes can be extremely useful.

 **Let the person know why you are doing the interview** – Many people may be wary about a stranger coming and asking them lots of personal questions.
 Before you jump in give them an overview of what you are trying to accomplish and most importantly let them know there are no wrong answers.
 Also let them know that any feedback will be kept anonymous.